-Marks Description A candidate should demonstrate under applied conditions: the ability to distinguish, compose and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; 41-50 the ability to show initiative and originality in composing dances and employ advanced choreographic principles and demonstrate a good understanding of choreographic form; the ability to take a number of roles in a group and show some planning and leadership skills; a detailed understanding of the role of rules and conventions of dance.
+Marks Description A candidate should demonstrate under applied conditions: 41-50 the ability to distinguish, compose and apply advanced skills, techniques and ideas consistently showing high standards of precision, control, fluency and originality; the ability to show initiative and originality in composing dances and employ advanced choreographic principles and demonstrate a good understanding of choreographic form; the ability to take a number of roles in a group and show some planning and leadership skills; a detailed understanding of the role of rules and conventions of dance.
 A candidate should demonstrate under applied conditions: the ability to compose and perform a wide range of technical and expressive skills separately and in combination; 31-40 the ability to compose dances that effectively combine physical, formal and expressive elements to communicate the ideas; the ability to plan and implement warming up and cooling down activity dance exercises that effectively take in the needs of conditioning; a detailed understanding of the role of rules and conventions of the dance.

-Marks Description A candidate should demonstrate under applied conditions: the ability to compose and perform with technical competence and show sensitivity to the accompaniment and communicate the choreographic intention; 21-30 the ability to employ a range of choreographic devices, structure dances into logical form and select material that has rhythmic, dynamic and spatial interest, and demonstrate a sound knowledge of safe practice in dance and of movement principles underpinning specific dance techniques; the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; a sound understanding of the role of rules and conventions of the dance.
-A candidate should demonstrate under applied conditions: sound performance skills in a range of styles; 11-20 the ability to use a variety of compositional principles to convey a range of dance ideas and work on their own and with others to devise, rehearse and present dances; the ability to plan and implement appropriate warming up and cooling down activities with support and direction, and perform exercises safely; a basic understanding of the role of rules and conventions of the dance.
-A candidate should demonstrate under applied conditions: the ability to use simple compositional principles with help: they may also need support in devising and presenting dances.
-They find dance styles challenging to perform; 0-10 the ability to attempt to use appropriate terminology to comment on their own and professional dance works and attempt to support their views; the ability to have some sense of what they need to do to warm up and cool down; some understanding of the role of rules and conventions of the dance.
+Marks Description A candidate should demonstrate under applied conditions: • the ability to compose and perform with technical competence and show sensitivity to the accompaniment and communicate the choreographic intention; 1.7 dg ac and Marks Description A candidate should demonstrate under applied conditions: • the ability to compose and perform with technical competence and show sensitivity to the accompaniment and communicate the choreographic intention; 21-30 the ability to employ a range of choreographic devices, structure dances into logical form and select material that has rhythmic, dynamic and spatial interest, and demonstrate a sound knowledge of safe practice in dance and of movement principles underpinning specific dance techniques; • the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; a sound understanding of the role of rules and conventions of the dance.
+A candidate should demonstrate under applied conditions: • sound performance skills in a range of styles; 11-20 • the ability to use a variety of compositional principles to convey a range of dance ideas and work on their own and with others to devise, rehearse and present dances; • the ability to plan and implement appropriate warming up and cooling down activities with support and direction, and perform exercises safely; a basic understanding of the role of rules and conventions of the dance.
+A candidate should demonstrate under applied conditions: • the ability to use simple compositional principles with help: they may also need support in devising and presenting dances.
+They find dance styles challenging to perform; 0-10 the ability to attempt to use appropriate terminology to comment on their own and professional dance works and attempt to support their views; • the ability to have some sense of what they need to do to warm up and cool down; some understanding of the role of rules and conventions of the dance.